kumarasinghe/slimauth/npm/README.md

 3. How many browser sessions does it remember?

    `slimauth` will only remember the last logged in browser session.
 The current session will be forgotten if the user logs in from a different browser.
+This is a security enhancement.